kurokobo/psdify/Docs/docs/cmdlets/Get-DifyDocumentIndexingStatus.md

 ## DESCRIPTION

-This cmdlet retrieves the indexing status of documents within a specified knowledge base or batch.
+This cmdlet retrieves the indexing status of documents within a specified batch.
 It can also wait for the indexing process to complete based on the `-Wait` parameter.
 By default, the cmdlet checks and retrieves the indexing status without waiting.

+NOTE: This help was primarily created by a generative AI.
+It may contain partially inaccurate expressions.

 ## EXAMPLES